 Notice of outcome: The decision as to the outcome of all steps in the process, including an initial investigation, any appeal and the final outcome will be sent in writing and simultaneously, to both reporting and responding parties.
 The notice will include information consistent with Title IX, the Clery Act, VAWA, the Family Educational Rights and Privacy Act (FERPA), other applicable laws and appeal procedures.
-If a reporting party is deceased, written notification of the outcome will be provided to the next of kin upon written request.
+If a reporting party who experienced a non-forcible sex offense or other violent crime is deceased, written notification of the outcome will be provided to the next of kin upon written request.